Chapter One: Attack on the City - Part One

 "Kise-kun, are your fangirls stalking you again?"
 Kuroko asked, pushing the subject away and onto a new one.

 "Ah, yeah...
-Heh, they caught sight of me, and before I knew it, they formed a weird circle around me.
+Heh, they caught sight of me and before I knew it, they formed a weird circle around me.
 I managed to get away, and decided to take refuge inside the cafe."
-Kise explained in a sulky tone, and Kuroko could almost hear the pout on his face.
+Kise explained in a sulky tone, Kuroko thinking that he could almost hear the pout on the model's face.

 "I see."
 'It is the safest place...'
 Kuroko found himself thinking.
 Akashi had managed to get his father to book the small cafe for the day, his father being rich and all, and the owner had graciously accepted, and would only open the doors for the six boys.

 It wouldn't be that big of a deal because Akashi would probably end up tossing scissors in their direction, scaring them off.